 Choosing the right instructor is the most important element in training.
 This is not always easy to do because some training vendors may not provide you enough information to make an informed decision.
 Before you register for a class, ensure you know who is teaching YOUR CLASS.
 It should be plainly listed on the website.
 Beware of the “About” page on the website which may list instructors with excellent pedigrees.
 This doesn’t mean one of them will be teaching your class - you may be disappointed about who actually shows up to teach you.
 Some companies will not identify an instructors by name, but only provide a vague statement that they have military and law enforcement backgrounds.
 Beware of vendors which will not identify the instructor for YOUR CLASS.

 CCW instructors will generally list their certifications.
 As a consumer, you should know what the certification process entails.
 NRA-certified instructor classes are only 1-3 days in length.
 Once certified in a particular curriculum (i.e. CCW, Pistol, Rifle, etc.), the instructor will be certified indefinitely, unless he/she ceases paying the instructor dues.

 In contrast, FBI-certified instructor courses (and other law enforcement instructor courses) are 10-days in length.
 Often agents/officers have to demonstrate high performance just to be selected to attend the instructor course.
 As they progress through the two weeks, they must show proficiency in shooting performance and safe handling of firearms.
-While employed, instructors must repeat a recertification course every 3-5 years to maintain their instructor status.
+While employed, FBI instructors must repeat a recertification course every 3-5 years to maintain their instructor status.